olivere/dapper/README.md

 ## Querying

+You can use the SQL generation as input for querying, or you create the SQL manually.
+Either way, querying works as follows.

 First, specify the "entities" and apply tags to let Dapper find a mapping between the struct field and the database column: